thisjaiden/goblin/patch_notes.md

 *Additional Notes*

 - /fight is has been removed.
 Don't worry, there will be new ways to compete with your peers soon
-- Previous reminders from /remindme have been cleared
+- Previous reminders from /remindme have been cleared.
+This won't happen again in the future